 In November 2016, I flew to New York City with Luis to see the Super Tour in the US.
 This was the first time I've met Neil and Chris with all of my "Love..." tattoos.
 Neil and Chris were in great spirits and signed some of my things.
 Neil also commented on how cool my "Love..." tattoo project was and mentioned that I should consider "Love trumps hate", in light of the controversial American election.
 He also made a rather cheeky comment about where "Love comes quickly" should get tattooed on my body.
 I'll leave that up to your imagination!

-In 2018, Pet Shop Boys return to the Royal Opera House to revisit their critically-acclaimed Super concert.
-Conveniently, the last show will be performed the day after I return from my honeymoon.
-What a SUPER way to end my amazing wedding and honeymoon experience!
+In July 2018, Pet Shop Boys returned to the Royal Opera House to revisit their critically-acclaimed Super concert.
+Conveniently, the last show was performed the day after I returned from my honeymoon.
+It was a SUPER way to end my amazing wedding and honeymoon experience!

-On 26 May 2018, Remark presents Pet Shop Boys: Encomium II 1986 – 2018 will be released.
-This is part two to the remarkable 3-hour tribute mix that was released on 2016.
+On 26 May 2018, Remark presents Pet Shop Boys: Encomium II 1986 – 2018 was released.
+This is part two to the remarkable 3-hour tribute mix that was first released in 2016.

 Remark presents Pet Shop Boys: Encomium.
 The Tribute Mixes.

 In 2016, and to commemorate the 30th anniversary of Please and the Pet Shop Boys' contribution to music, design, and theatre, the University of Edinburgh hosted a 2-day academic seminar called Pet Shop Boys Symposium.
 Almost as if by fate, I was contacted by the organisers to DJ a 3 hour set celebrating their career to close out the event.
 I was honoured to take part in this very special event, and added yet another incredible story to my PSB fandom.
 I recorded the set and you can enjoy all three hours below: